reticulatedpines/magiclantern_simplified/developer_guide/03_00_architecture.md

 - RESTARTSTART() called, which is an alias for copy\_and\_restart(), from boot-XX.c
 - Canon init code relocated to a safe writable location, modified to inject ML
 - Modified Canon init code called: DryOS initialises with ML injected

-More information about how and where ML injects into DryOS are in the next section.

-### ML injection points

-## Build guide

 <div style="page-break-after: always; visibility: hidden"></div>